apache/incubator-brooklyn-site/README.md

 At this point, close your shell session and start a new one, to get the new environment that RVM has configured.
-Now change directory to the location where you checked out your repository; RVM should detect its configuration inside `Gemfile` and try to configure itself.
+Now change directory to the location where you checked out your repository, and then to the `_scripts` subdirectory.

+RVM should detect its configuration inside `Gemfile` and try to configure itself.
 Most likely it will report that the required version of Ruby is not installed; it will show the command that you need to run to install the correct version.
-Follow the instructions.
+Follow these instructions.

 Once the correct version of Ruby is installed, change to your home directory (`cd ~`) and then change back to the repository again (`cd -`).
 This will cause